 A pressed plywood tray with a non-slip coating on the surface.
 The wide lips on the ends of the tray provide an easy stable grip, while the narrow width lets you use it as a placemat.

 We're happy to invite you to the exhibition of two new brands showcasing their collections for the first time outside of Japan.

 Ten - a collection of homeware decoration made from hunted textiles such as pure indigo textiles, with some of them having a century old history.
-Each product is unique as it has been hunted from different textiles sources: kimono, farmer clothes, furniture textiles, and so on.
+Each product is unique as it has been perfectly captured from different textiles sources: kimono, farmer clothes, furniture textiles, ...

 Both lines are using unique techniques used for centuries in Japan with a modern twist that will softly enhance your home.

 @ Bows & Arrows

 17, Rue Notre-Dame-de-Nazareth 75003 Paris